Type 2 Diabetes and Dry Mouth

 *Cardamom- This spice is one of the best remedies for dry mouth and although it works great for stimulating the salivary glands, it doesn’t taste that great.
 But you can mix it with something else to mask the taste.

-I hope that you learned about dry mouth and why diabetes can cause it and what you can do about it.
+I hope that you learned about why does diabetes cause dry mouth and what you can do about it.
 There are ways to prevent it and certainly ways to treat it.

 If You Really Want to Reverse Your Type 2 Diabetes Then Click the Button Below Now!